Smallibs/pilin/README.md

     }
 ```

-Warning: This pseudo do notation uses suspend block as continuations and this does not work correctly with
+Warning: This comprehension mechanism uses suspended blocks as continuations and this does not work correctly with
 the continuation effect for the moment.

 ## Onboarding user defined effects